zsiller38/Pi-in-the-Sky-Chris-Zachary/README.md

 ### Parachute
 We considered two parachutes for our design.
 The first one we bought and the second one we made.
 Pictures of both.
 We used the Parachute made because we were concerned the other one would be to small and the nose cone would depend too quickly.
 The one we used was made from a garbage bag and some twine.
 We did some math (website name) to find the approximate diameter our Parachute should be.
 After that we cut the garbage bag to size and attached the strings.
+When we launched the parachute worked a little two well.
+It deployed perfectly but did not allow for the nose cone to decend fast enough allowing it to get carried into a tree.

 ### Fins
 The fins are arguably the most important part of our rocket.
 If they break or are incorrectly shaped our rocket could tumble and crash.
 The fins are made from basswood because of its flexibility.
 Basswood can be bent without permanent deformation. picture of fins
 We used the laser cutter to cut out the fin shape and then sanded the edges to create and airfoil.
 An airfoil is a type of fin taper that drastically increase the apogee of the rocket. ([website or airfoils](https://www.apogeerockets.com/education/downloads/Newsletter305.pdf))

-### Nose Cone and Shock Cord
+### Shock Cord
+A shock cord is a rope that connects the stages that split appart when the parachute is deployed.
+The upper stage rocket engine has a bit of black powder that is on a delay that provides the force to pop the nose cone.
+When the nose cone pops of the shock cord serves two purposes: it connects the stages that seperated so they dont land in two places and it allows the force of the seperation charge to dissapate without damaging the rocket.
+The length of the cord should be somewhere around 2 to 3 times that legnth of the rocket stage.
+If it is longer that this the cord could get tangled in the parachute and prevent full deployment.
+If it is shorter when the stages seperate they could collide with eachother and at this speed that could damage the nose cone, although that is unlikely.
+There are several material options for shock cord: elastic, kevlar, and nylon.
+An elastic cord does a better job absorbing forces but it is more prone to snapping.
+Out of the other two options kevlar, and nylon we chose nylon because we did not need the extra sterngth required by kelvar.

+**Shock Cord Design.
+The cord was connected to the body tube and nose cone with the parachute sonnected halfway in between.**
+To connect the shock cord to each section of the rocket we inserted it into a hole and then help it in place with a screw.
+To conncte it to the booser stage we used hot glue.
+When we launched the rocket our shock cord completely failed.
+The nose cone with the pico disconneted from the main stage.
+We thing this happened because the heat created by the seperation melted the hot glue allowing the cord to dissconnet for the tube.
+The cord remained attached to the nose cone because the parachute was still connecte to the nose cone and working.

 ## Launch